Clapper bridge: Examples

-A fine example, the Postbridge Clapper Bridge (illustration, left), can be found at Postbridge, on Dartmoor.
+A fine example, the Postbridge Clapper Bridge, can be found at Postbridge, on Dartmoor.
 Its slabs are over 4 m long, 2 m wide and weigh over 8 MT each, making the bridge passable to a small cart.
 It was first recorded in 1380 and was built to facilitate the transportation of Dartmoor tin by pack horses to the stannary town of Tavistock.

 Other surviving examples include the Tarr Steps over the River Barle in Exmoor, and Stara Bridge over the River Lynher in east Cornwall.

 Some larger clapper bridges, such as at Dartmeet and Bellever, have collapsed – their slabs swept away by floods, or raided for building or wall construction - and have since been rebuilt.
 However, there are many other smaller examples in existence on Dartmoor and still in use, such as those at Teignhead Farm (close to Grey Wethers stone circles), Scorhill and across the Wallabrook stream.

 While the term "clapper bridge" is typically associated with the United Kingdom, other "clapper-style" bridges exist throughout the world.
-One example is the Anping Bridge in China, being over two kilometres long and one in Louisburgh, Co Mayo in the Republic of Ireland.
+One example is the Anping Bridge in China, being over two kilometres long and one in Louisburgh, County Mayo in Ireland.